Bhagavad Gita Chapter 10 Verse 2 Meaning

 What is the main idea of Bhagavad Gita 10.2?

 Neither the hosts of the gods nor the great sages know My origin; for I am the source of all the gods and the great sages in every way.
-This verse emphasizes divine manifestations with clarity and purpose.
+Situated within the chapter on Divine Glories, this verse contributes to the Gita's exploration of cosmic splendor and its relationship to divine manifestation....

 How can I apply Bhagavad Gita 10.2 in daily life?